Images of Mole, Atypical (Atypical Nevus) (8)

-- They can be larger than a pencil eraser (6 mm) and may have variations in color within the lesion ranging from pink to reddish-brown to dark brown.
+- They can be larger than a pencil eraser (6 mm) and may have variations in color within the lesion, ranging from pink to reddish-brown to dark brown.

 - Atypical moles may be darker brown in the center or on the edges (periphery).

-- People with atypical-nevus syndrome may have hundreds of moles of varying sizes and colors.
+- People with atypical nevus syndrome may have hundreds of moles of varying sizes and colors.

 - Monthly self-examination of the skin is helpful to detect new lesions or changes in existing lesions.

 Last modified on May 23rd, 2023 at 4:22 pm

 Try our new Rash and Skin Condition Finder